A & M Aviation

 Commercial Pilot Certificate

 The commercial pilot certificate builds precision on to your Private Pilot flying experience, and is a key stepping stone for any activity where you are paid to fly, such as a certified flight instructor, banner tow pilot, survey pilot (traffic pilots too!) or charter pilot, as well as flying for a commercial airline.
 While varying levels of additional flight time and/or experience are highly sought by many employers, the commercial certificate is a must-have for all of them.
 One of the main benefits of the commercial certificate is increasing the precision with which you fly, which increases your comfort and confidence levels with the aircraft.
 Being a "Professional Pilot" is a state of mind, and the commercial certificate helps you get there, regardless of whether your flying draws a paycheck.
-This training will require at least some time in a retractable gear aircraft, such as our Beech Sierra.
+This training will require at least some time in a retractable gear aircraft.

 Estimated Cost of a CP-ASEL